-There are 2 menu items that configures what happens when the selected GPI closes (CLoadPrest, and CTransition).
+There are 2 menu items that configure what happens when the selected GPI closes (CLoadPrest, and CTransition).
 There are also 2 menu items that configures the actions when the selected GPI opens (OLoadPrest, and OTransition).
-For the sake of clarity in the manual only the On Close event menu items will be shown.
+For the sake of simplicity in the manual, only the On Close event menu items will be shown.
 The applicable GPI is shown on the left of the front panel display.
 Each GPI can be independently configured by first selecting the GPI using the GPI menu item.

-PRESET
+SET

-GPI Setup
+l Setup

-A CLoadPrest:1
+CLoadPrest:1

 NON

 1 to 10